top of page

 • Indication of 1 or 2 categories from below that best describes the abstract:

-4. Database Technology (software, information dissemination, linking databases)
+5. Database Technology (software, information dissemination, linking databases, data sharing)

-5. Food Labeling and Front of Pack Labels (Canada and Singapore new FOP labeling, UK’s HFSS)
+6. Food Labeling and Front of Pack Labels (Updated FDA Healthy claim definition, FOP labeling, UK’s HFSS)

-9. Nutrition Inequities (diversity, equity, inclusion, cultural foods, eating traditions)
+10. Nutrition Inequities (diversity, equity, inclusion, cultural foods)

 Student/New Investigator Awards: